T-wolves send Gobert home after fight with teammate Anderson

 “We want to win games.
 It is what it is.
 It ain’t the first time someone has swung on me,” he said.

-“His behavior on the bench was unacceptable, and we will handle the situation internally,” said Connelly, whose first big move on the job last summer was to acquire Gobert from Utah in a blockbuster trade that sent five first-round draft picks including 2022 selection Walker Kessler and two other players to the Jazz.
+“His behavior on the bench was unacceptable, and we will handle the situation internally,” said Connelly, whose first big move on the job last summer was to acquire Gobert from Utah in a blockbuster trade.

 The Wolves beat the Pelicans 113-108 to finish in eighth place in the Western Conference and draw a play-in tournament matchup with the Los Angeles Lakers by moving ahead of New Orleans in the standings.
 They were headed to a loss and the lower seed with a lifeless first half.